 Stand with your feet shoulder-width apart.
 Rest one hand on your hip and raise the other arm above your head.
 Bend your waist with your arm extended, curving over your head.

 Do not bounce; stretch and return to the upright position.
 Repeat ten to 20 times on each side.
 Be careful not to twist while bending so as not to aggravate your spinal pain.
 Add hand weights to the routine once you feel confident with the lateral stretch.

 Instead of putting your hand on your hip, keep a weight by your side.
 Keep the other weight on the arm raised.

 Lie on your back and bend your knees.
 Raise your arms above your head and slightly tilt your pelvis up.
 Bring your arms forward and raise your upper torso while your arms extend forward over your knees.

 Keep your elbows straight while continuing to roll up and touch your knees.
 Lie down slowly and repeat.
 Inhale as you raise your arms on the floor and release your breath when you get up.

 Perform the exercise slowly to develop the muscles in the lower back.

-Keep your knees firmly plated, and point to a straight alignment on your back as much as possible.
+Keep your knees firmly planted, and point to a straight alignment on your back as much as possible.
 Tilt your pelvis forward while you get up.
-Hold for a count of five, release and lower again.
+Hold for a count of five, release, and lower again.